(Also Called 'Asthma and Pregnancy - Health Aspects')

 Can I take allergy shots and flu shots during my pregnancy?
 Are they safe?

 You should tell your allergist if you are pregnant.
 Allergy shots are not started if a woman is pregnant.
-However, if you are already receiving allergy shots, your doctor will probably continue them and monitor the dose to decrease the risk of a reaction.
+If you are already receiving allergy shots, your doctor will probably continue them.
+However, doses are usually not increased during pregnancy to help decrease the possibility of reactions.
 If you have moderate to severe asthma, a flu shot is generally a good idea.
 The flu shot should be given during the second and third trimesters only.
-Again, your doctor is the best person to decide how severe your asthma is and if you should receive flu shot.
+Again, your doctor is the best person to decide how severe your asthma is and if you should receive a flu shot.

 Will my pregnancy make my asthma worse?